netscaler/terraform-provider-citrixblx/DOCUMENTATION.md

 provider "citrixblx" {
  }
  ```
-**Step-3** : Resources.tf contains the desired state of the resources that you want to manage through terraform.Here we want to create simple server.
-Edit the `simple-blx-shared/resources.tf` with your configuration values - name,ipaddress as below.
+**Step-3** : Resources.tf contains the desired state of the resources that you want to manage through terraform.
+Here we want to create a shared mode blx.
+Edit the `simple-blx-shared/resources.tf` with your configuration values - host ip address, host username, host password, blx password  as below.
 ```
 resource "citrixblx_adc" "blx_1" {
         source = "/home/user/blx-rpm.tar.gz"